blizzardfinnegan/javaOCR/README.md

 ## Documentation

-This project was built with Javadoc in mind, as it is a good way to explore a project in an interactie manner.
+This project was built with Javadoc in mind, as it is a good way to explore a project in an interactive manner.
 To generate Javadocs, run the following:

 ```
 mvn site